wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-threat-introduction/includes/evolving-threat-landscape.md

 In today’s cyberthreat environment, security teams are up against a constant flood of incoming risks.
-But by leveraging advanced security analytics, machine learning, and their own intuition, security experts are fighting back with agile, adaptable defense systems.
+But with advanced security analytics, machine learning, and their own intuition, security experts are fighting back with agile, adaptable defense systems.
 While security teams comb through tens of thousands of cybersecurity alerts-trying to separate legitimate risks from the noise—attacks can slip through the cracks unnoticed and do significant damage.

 There’s too much to handle:

 - The average large organization has to sift through 17,000 malware warnings each week.
-- Ninety-nine days is the median amount of time for an organization to discover a security breach.
+- 99 days are the median amount of time for an organization to discover a security breach.
 - It takes less than 48 hours for attackers to have complete control of a network.
 - 4 million dollars is the average cost of a data breach to a company.